SofaDefrost/SoftRobots.DesignOptimization/README.md

 ![Alt text](/images/SensorizedFingerOverview.png)

-As the work on the toolbox is still in progress, there may have slight changes with the results form the article.
+As the work on the toolbox is still in progress, there may have slight changes with the results from the article.

 # Known Issues <a name="knownissues"></a>